MelkoCollective/CDL_2020/Project_3_Franck_Condon_Factors/README.md

 ## Tasks and Challenges:

-1. [Task #1](https://github.com/olgOk/CohortProject_2020/blob/master/Project_3_Franck_Condon_Factors/Task1.ipynb) Calculate the Franck-Condon Factors (and spectra) of molecular Hydrogen using a simple model
+1. [Task #1](https://github.com/olgOk/CohortProject_2020/blob/master/Project_3_Franck_Condon_Factors/Task1.ipynb) In this task, we calculated the FCF and the spectra of molecule Hydrogen using harmonic oscillator approximation.
+We then approximated each possible transition by Gaussian function.
+One can infer from the plot that the highest intensity corresponds to the transmition from n=0 to n=2 (0->2) and, thus, corresponds to the most likely vibronic transitions.
+It means that the wavefunction of the state with n=0 and the state with n=2 are more likely to overlap.

 ![](img/task1.png)